In today's post I'm going to show you the trick to getting rid of all that junk and debris BEFORE it floats to the bottom of your pool.

 - Intex Deluxe Wall Mount Surface Skimmer

 - Help catch leaves and debris before they sink to the bottom of the pool with the Intex Deluxe Wall Mount Surface Skimmer.

 The Intex wall mount model (click here to check the price on Amazon) is excellent for catching debris before it lands on the bottom of the pool, which makes maintenance so much less time-consuming.

 It installs with an Intex filter pump and easily mounts to the wall of your pool, and its quality material withstands your pool chemicals and its pull-out strainer basket makes it a snap to clean.

 To install it, you simply attach it to the suction line of your pump and let the skimming begin!

-The price on this skimmer makes it a no-brainer for someone who wants a simple system on a budget.
+The price on this one makes it a no-brainer for someone who wants a simple system on a budget.
 It has excellent reviews and takes about 15 minutes to install.

-This heavy duty leaf skimmer from Swimline (click here to check the price on Amazon) is a professional quality skimmer that fits almost any pole you already have or need to buy.
+This heavy duty leaf skimmer from Swimline (click here to check the price on Amazon) is a professional quality device that fits almost any pole you already have or need to buy.